aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 #### 0.2 Deploy Storage Account </br>
 - Open your [Azure Portal](https://portal.azure.com)
 - Click on "Create a resource" (top-left corner)
-- Search for "Storage Account"
+- Search for "Storage account"
-- Select "Storage Account" in the returned list of results
 - Click "Create"
 - Select an existing resource group or create a new one
 - Enter a unique name (e.g. mlmodelyourname)